 Some of the treatments you and your doctor might try include:

-Steroids: When you’re in a severe flare, your doctor may prescribe a steroid cream, shot, or pill.
+Steroids: When you’re in a severe flare, your doctor may prescribe a steroid cream, solution, foam, shot, or pill.
 Because steroids are good at easing inflammation, they’ll make you feel better quickly.
 But they can cause side effects, including insomnia and irritability.
 Be sure to take them for the full prescribed time, as other problems can occur by stopping abruptly.

 Be aware that once the steroids clear your system, your symptoms may come back.
 You can help prevent this by taking good care of your skin.